-Government Technology and AT&T have launched a nationwide platform for special districts that includes a regional and national awards program with three (3) categories to recognize IT innovation and leadership.
-An evaluation committee will review nominations in the following 3 categories, and select award recipients in each of the five regions.
-You may also nominate the same special district in all 3 categories and submissions may be entered by the public or private sector.
+AT&T and Government Technology have launched a nationwide platform for special districts that includes a regional awards program with three categories to recognize IT innovation and leadership.
+An evaluation committee will review nominations in the three categories below and select award recipients in each of the five regions.
+Submissions may be entered by the public or private sector.
 Awards will be presented at each of the corresponding regional Special District Summits.
-Click here for information regarding the regional events.
+Click here for regional event registration.

 This category recognizes special districts that have utilized technology to improve service delivery to citizens – for example, increased customer satisfaction, enhanced user experience, accelerated access to services, et al.